DanielWeiler/blog-app/README.md

 ## Demo

-A working live version can be found at [blog-app-1234.herokuapp.com](https://blog-app-1234.herokuapp.com/)
+A working live version can be found at [blog-app-1234.herokuapp.com](https://blog-app-1234.herokuapp.com/) (Currently unavailable)

 One can sign in with a test account that has already been created:
 - username: Tester